Last updated - July 8, 2021

 Now you have a clear idea of your target customer and where to find them.
 The next step is to send the message across effectively.
 You can gradually build a reputation for your store and products in a way that catches the attention of the target market.
 You can also use different advertising channels and social media to reach out and sustain a fan base.
 Furthermore, you need to evaluate how effective your campaigns are and make adjustments wherever needed.

-This is where the goals you set at the start transform to results.
+This is where the goals you set at the start transform into results.
 You should have specific conversion goals at different levels in your store.
 For example, you may want to convert site visits to successful orders or lead visitors to a particular product page.
 Any deviations from the projected goals are easily recognizable on your conversion metrics.
 In addition, optimize any UX/UI design patterns that negatively impact the actualization of your conversion goals.

 Ensure customer retention

 At the start, store-owners and managers are more enthusiastic about converting new visitors into customers.
 Retaining a loyal bunch of customers is equally important.
 Your store’s layout and checkout flow are crucial aspects that determine how much a customer wants to come back.
 However, consistently rewarding loyal customers with tailor-made campaigns in specific channels might ensure the long-term success of your store.

 Use the results to devise the next strategy